-Also, as we already touched on above, there may be pros and cons to swapping bacteria with family-style finger feeding.
+Also, as we already touched on, there may be pros and cons to swapping bacteria with family-style finger feeding.

 The expression, “to break bread with someone” indicates there’s some bonding benefit to touching each other’s food.
 Swallowing food that has another’s fingertips—and whatever bodily bacteria jumped ship at contact—on it, is an expression of trust.

 Could feeding infants with our fingers possibly create a stronger parent-child bond than using forks and spoons?
-I’d say it couldn’t hurt (…until the kids’ teeth start coming in).
+It couldn’t hurt (…until the kids’ teeth start coming in).

-People who suffer from minor social anxiety may benefit from eating traditionally un-finger-worthy foods with your hands in a public place like a crowded cafeteria.
-It could be good practice at caring less what other people think.
+People who suffer from minor social anxiety may benefit from eating traditionally un-finger-worthy foods with their hands in a public place like a crowded cafeteria.
+It’s good practice at caring less what other people think.

 But sometimes it matters what people think.
-The first meal with your romantic partner’s parents or lunch with a potential client, for example.
-In those cases, it may be wise to keep your finger feeding fondness to yourself.
+On those occasions, it may be wise to keep your finger feeding fondness to yourself.

 As Alice Waters is quoted in an Atlantic article about eating with your hands, “The fork gets in the way.”

 Tabling your fork for the extra touchpoint, we get from eating with our hands increases our perception of our food‘s texture and temperature.

 Plus, it unites our three most sensitive body parts: our fingertips, lips, and tongue.
 This may enhance your appreciation and mindfulness of what we’re eating.

 It keeps you from your distracting devices.